-Salmon Pasta with Spinach is a go to weeknight meal at our house.
+Salmon Pasta with Spinach is a go-to weeknight meal at our house.
 Weeknight dinners often leave me uninspired.
 Sometimes I do a weekly meal plan when I do my grocery shopping, which helps a lot.
-But them, sometimes I just... don't.
+But then, sometimes I just... don't.
 Sometimes I don't feel like thinking about the week ahead when it's the weekend.
 Sometimes I want to just be in the moment.
 For those times, pasta has always been there for me.
-It's my no-brainer dinnertime go to.
+It's my no-brainer dinnertime go-to.

 Salmon is Brain Food